 Decentralized finance uses blockchain technology that powers cryptocurrency.
 For example, most DeFi applications operate on the Ethereum blockchain and use a feature called Decentralized applications – Dapps, which run on Smart Contracts.

 In a blockchain, transactions are grouped to form a ‘block’.
 Each block is verified by the nodes in the blockchain using a method called the consensus mechanism.
-This means the nodes have to reach an agreement on the validity of a block, and when the majority of them confirm, the block is closed and encrypted.
+Nodes must agree on the validity of a block; once a majority of them confirm, the block is closed and encrypted.

-A new block is then tagged in a chronological sequence with the information of all preceding blocks, forming what is called a “Blockchain”.
+A new block is tagged in a chronological sequence with the information of all preceding blocks, forming what is called a “Blockchain”.
 The blocks are linked or chained in the process.

 It is not possible to alter or edit the block without impacting the information in the previous blocks.
 This feature of blockchains makes them highly safe and secure.